-On May 25, 2021, the Company received high grade gold assays itself funded program at La Silla Project with rock chip samples up to 6.1 g/t Au on great than 2 km long vein structures that have no drilling.
+At the Ciruela and El Roble prospects rock-chip samples have delivered high grade metals and work in the field continues at these target areas.
+The Company received high grade gold with rock chip samples up to 6.1 g/t Au on greater than 2 km long vein structures that have no drilling.
 There are a series of vein systems in the La Silla Project which the Company has been sampling, mapping, and structurally interpreting into drill ready targets.
-Silver values over 80 g/t Ag in rock chip samples also are announced in this news release.
+Silver values over 80 g/t Ag in rock chip samples also are announced.